Additional Classes

 [email protected]

-Bible Survey meets once each week and is intended for 9th through 12th graders.
+Bible Survey meets once a week and is intended for 9th through 12th graders.
 Students can expect to spend 7-9 hours per week on assignments outside of class.

 [email protected]

-Bible Survey meets once each week and is intended for 9th through 12th graders.
+Bible Survey meets once a week and is intended for 9th through 12th graders.
 Students can expect to spend 7-9 hours per week on assignments outside of class.

 Church History and Major Worldviews – Reid Thomas, Instructor